 WHEN REHYDRATING IS THE MOST IMPORTANT FACTOR.

 Before and during and after exercise, rehydration should be your main priority to maintain fluid balance, especially in hot, humid summer months.
 Therefore, your best bet would be a hydrating sports drink diluted with water.
 Because of the high sugar content of most sports drinks, the liquid is not easily absorbed into the bloodstream.
 By mixing half / half of the water and a sports drink, you provide your body with the best combination of electrolyte replacement and immediate absorption.
-Products are also available that contain pure electrolyte concentrations that you simply add to the water, such as pellets Fees of the brand HIGH5, les Regeneration sticks the STIMIUM brand or the capsules from the GU Nutrition brand.
+Products are also available that contain pure electrolyte concentrations that you simply add to the water, such as pellets ZERO of the brand HIGH5, the Regeneration sticks the STIMIUM brand or the capsules from the GU Nutrition brand.

 BEFORE: Many runners think of rehydrating after their run and some use water or sports drinks during the race, but it is equally important to be well hydrated before running.
 As a general rule, drinking 500 ml of water two hours before your race will ensure good hydration levels and give water time to get through your system so you do not have to pit pitstarts during your race.